Installing your crank arms and pedals, these are the best practices and tips to avoid mistakes:

 - Be certain the left crank arm is on the left with the left pedal and the right crank arm is on the right with the right pedal.

 - Thread the pedals in by hand to start, carefully, you should not have to force them.
 Once they are threaded in properly to start and you are certain they are properly aligned, you can use a wrench with a thin head (see picture below) to finish tightening them.
+Failure to properly thread the pedal into the crank arm will cause cross threading to the crank arm.

 - While bike mechanics often use this style shown below, it does not require one this thin.
 Any wrench no wider than the flats shown here will work properly: